-Pre/Corequisite: P (RQ) CHEM-209 or CHEM-252 In this course students identify a mentor and research topic and begin assembling materials for Senior Seminar.
+In this course students identify a mentor and research topic and begin assembling materials for Senior Seminar.
+Senior status required.

 Pre/Corequisite: P (RQ) CHEM-356 and senior status In this course students conduct library or laboratory research.
 A paper is written and a presentation is given to faculty and students.